JavaScript / TypeScript SDK

 In this example, we have an application with a login page.
 Since we don't know the user ID at the moment of login, we use an anonymous visitor identifier generated by thegetVisitorCode

 method.
-After the user logs in, we can associate the anonymous visitor with the user ID and use it as a unique identifier for the visitor.
+After the user logs in, we can associate the anonymous visitor with the user ID and use it as the visitor's unique identifier.

 - TypeScript